How India's stand-up comedians are challenging authority | DW | 26.11.2021

 Das isn't the first Indian stand-up comedian who has come under fire for sharing thoughts on social issues and taking political swipes at those in power.
 Many have had run-ins with authorities for simply being daring enough to directly mock the current political establishment.

-In January, Munawar Faruqui, a Muslim comedian, was arrested and detained for almost a month in central Madhya Pradesh state based on a complaint filed by the son of a local BJP politician, who alleged that the comedian was going to make objectionable statements about Hindu deities at his show.
+In January, Munawar Faruqui, a Muslim comedian, was arrested and detained for almost a month in central Madhya Pradesh state based on a complaint filed by the son of a local BJP politician, who alleged that the comedian was going to make objectionable statements about Hindu deities.

-But he was detained even before the show began and the police later admitted that there was no evidence to show that Faruqui had insulted Hindu deities.
+Faruqui was detained before the show began and the police later admitted there was no evidence he had insulted Hindu deities.

-Still, right-wing Hindu groups have repeatedly targeted him since then, forcing the cancelation of his shows, including a recent one in Goa, where 500 people threatened to set themselves on fire if he was allowed to go on.
+Still, right-wing Hindu groups have repeatedly targeted him since then, forcing the cancellation of his shows, including a recent one in Goa, where 500 people threatened to set themselves on fire if he was allowed to go on stage.

 In July 2020, comedian Agrima Joshua was threatened with legal action and even faced rape threats, after a video showing her joking about a statue project by the Maharashtra state government went viral on social media.